 Final Thoughts on Where To Stay in Islamorada

-Islamorada is a gorgeous destination and by far the most relaxing in the Florida Keys.
+Islamorada is a gorgeous destination and by far the most relaxing place to stay in the Florida Keys.
 With sunset restaurants, cool theme parks, and dazzling beaches, you won’t be short of things to do.
 Plus, the crowds here are smaller, and the locals are known for their laid-back attitude.
 Islamorada is a great choice for a calm vacation in the United States – especially if you’re chasing that all-important winter sun.

 If we had to pick a favorite area, it’s gotta be Upper Matecumbe Key!
 This island is right in the heart of Islamorada, giving you plenty of opportunities to explore everywhere else mentioned in this guide.
 It also offers some of the region’s best views, with a great balance between things to do and places to unwind.